Our mission is to spread

 English Karuta since 2009!

-For all you Chihayafuru karuta fans who are interested in playing karuta in English, you have landed in the right place.
+For all of you interested in playing karuta in English, you have landed in the right place.

 We specialize in making karutas in English, German, French, Swedish and Chinese.

-It is important to know that we have two types of karuta.
+It is important to know that we have different types of karuta.